Search this website

 New datasets and new analysis of existing geological, environmental and geophysical knowledge enabling enhanced geological and mineralogical modelling to:

-• improve consideration of ore body and in-situ geological features in mine planning
+• improve consideration of ore body characteristics and other in-situ geological features in mine planning

 • optimise processing and minimise waste, footprint and costs